Charter Amendments Impacting Public Safety

 2021 Ballot Amendments

 The following two proposed charter amendments, if approved by the voters, would impact public safety.
 We are presenting them in the order they will appear on the ballot.

 2021 Government Structure: Executive Mayor-Legislative Council Amendment – City Question 1

-The Charter Commission has proposed a separate government structure amendment.
-The purpose of the amendment, according to the working group of the Commission, is to “better define and delineate relationships between Council, Mayor and City staff.”
-This amendment maintains the City Council as the legislative body and the Mayor as the Chief Executive Officer.
+The Charter Commission has developed a government structure amendment.
+The purpose of this amendment, according to the working group of the Commission, is to “better define and delineate relationships between Council, Mayor and City staff.”
+This amendment maintains the City Council as the legislative body and the Mayor as the chief executive officer of the city.

 |Legislative Council||Executive Mayor|

 |Council holds all legislative and policymaking authority of the City||Council's actions are subject to approval or veto by the Mayor|